 Geography at St Gilbert's aims to inspire pupils through a variety of experiences so they can learn and acquire knowledge, skills and understanding through the diverse world and culture in which they live.
-The children at St. Gilbert's will become true Geographers when they can geographical vocabulary; enquire about the world in which they live; understand and learn how to take care of their environment and appreciate the wonderful world and people God has made.
+The children at St. Gilbert's will become true Geographers when they can use geographical vocabulary to explain their world; enquire about the world in which they live; understand and learn how to take care of their environment and appreciate the wonderful world and people God has made.
+Children will be encouraged to take part in outdoor learning and field study activities to learn about their society and how to work in groups.

 Below are some useful websites to use and become familiar with the world around you.
 Have fun !